FelixWeichselgartner/GameBoy-Classic-Emulator/README.md

 * on Ubuntu screen is flickering in the upper line (however not on windows).
 * joypad input not working.
-* for tetris there seems to be some kind of random key input.
 * MBC1 is not working.
 Games that use rom banking don't load.
 * blarggs test roms: failing in every one I tried so far.
 * cmake and mingw32 compiling on windows does not bring a sdl2 window at execution.